openmediavault/openmediavault-docs/administration/services/k8s.rst

 Customization
 -------------

-The Kubernetes service in |omv| is can be customized via environment variables to adapt it to personal needs.
+The Kubernetes service in |omv| is can be customized via :ref:`environment variables <environmental_variable>` to adapt it to your personal needs.

 .. list-table::
   :widths: 20 30 45